timmassingham/SLR/doc/readme.txt

 reoptimize [1]
   Should the branch lengths, omega and kappa be reoptimized?
-  0 - no
+  0 - no.
   1 - yes.
+  2 - yes; set initial branch lengths to random values.

 kappa [2.0]
   Value for kappa.
-If 'reoptimize' is specified, the value given will be used as am initial estimate,
+If 'reoptimize' is specified, the value given will be used as an initial estimate.
+If less than zero, a random value will be used as an initial estimate.

 omega [0.1]
   Value for omega (dN/dS).
 If 'reoptimize' is specified, the value given will be used as an initial estimate.
+If less than zero, a random value will be used as an initial estimate.

+branopt [1]
+  Whether and how to optimise branches.
+  0 - hold branches fixed
+  1 - optimise branch lengths (if reoptimise specified) 2 - hold branch lengths proportional to initial in optimisation (if done).

 codonf [0]
   How codon frequencies are estimated: